Portfolio

 Roadmap

-• Launch the portfolio in production (if you’re reading this at the bottom of the page, then yes — it’s already live).
+• Launch the portfolio in production (if you’re reading this from the site, then yes — it’s already live lol).

 • Enable the blog section, where we’ll write more structured and in-depth posts.